-Reality is, each family’s solution to storing firearms for self-defense is different depending on their needs, gun type, the ages of any children, and the self-defender’s priority regarding speed of access vs. securitMost gun-owning families with children simply desire a storage solution that keeps kids' grubby mitts off the gun, but one that's also quick to access in an emergency.
+Reality is, each family’s solution to storing firearms for self-defense is different depending on their needs, gun type, the ages of any children, and the self-defender’s priority regarding speed of access vs. security.Most gun-owning families with children simply desire a storage solution that keeps kids' grubby mitts off the gun but one that's also quick to access in an emergency.
 Here are several options:

 Some families just need a bona-fide gun safe to keep guns from easily being stolen by thieves.
-Winchester offers a line of safes that are as good looking as they are practical and impenetrable.
+Winchester offers a line of safes that are as good-looking as they are practical and impenetrable.
 Internally, these steel, fire-resistant safes feature innovative storage racks for many guns and valuables.
-Plus they feature reinforced bolts, hinges and locks that would give any professional safecracker the hives.
-Yet a digital keypad lets you get to the guns relatively quickly.
+Plus, they feature reinforced bolts, hinges and locks that would give any professional safecracker the hives.
+But it has a digital keypad that lets you get to the guns relatively quickly.
 The price of a safe like this is $800-$3,000.

-Check out their Home 12 – its dead locking bolts on the hinge side of the door cannot be compromised in a burglary attack.
-It offers recessed door and reinforced steel return jams that thwart pry attacks.
-And, the safe is pre-drilled for anchoring to floor thus preventing tipping for pry leverage or removal of safe by thieves.
-Plus a lifetime free replacement guarantee in the event of burglary attack.
+Winchester Safe's Home 12 – its dead-locking bolts on the hinge side of the door cannot be compromised in a burglary attack.
+It offers a recessed door and reinforced steel return jams that thwart pry attacks.
+And the safe is predrilled for anchoring to the floor, thus preventing tipping for pry leverage or removal of safe by thieves.
+Plus a lifetime free replacement guarantee in the event of a burglary attack.
 Check it out at: https://winchestersafes.com/product/home-office-12-safe/

-The National Shooting Sports Foundation (NSSF) is the Firearm Industry Trade Association and offers a variety of safety related resources on its web site nssf.org.
+The National Shooting Sports Foundation (NSSF) is the Firearm Industry Trade Association and offers a variety of safety-related resources on its website at nssf.org.

-The site includes specific programs and content that can be shared with experienced firearms owners, as well as those who may have recently purchased a firearm for the first time.
-Any time is a good time to learn and teach others about firearms safety and proper storage.
+The site includes specific programs and content that can be shared with experienced firearm owners, as well as those who may have recently purchased a firearm for the first time.
+Any time is a good time to learn and teach others about firearm safety and proper storage.